jorgenfar/netlight-node-workshop/README.md

 ```

 ### K. Push the code
-We have now completed the first version of our little bot and we can go ahead and commit it back to Github by running the following commands in our project from the terminal.
+We have now completed the first version of our little bot and we can go ahead and commit it back to Github, by running the following commands in our project from the terminal.

 ```bash
 $ git add .